 “Founder Shares” means shares owned by the Founder which carry specific rights and restrictions as outlined in this Agreement.

+“Funding Round” means a process in which the Company raises capital from external investors, typically through the issuance of new Class B and/or Class C Shares, to fund its operations, growth, and specific projects.

+“Class A Expansion” has the meaning defined in Section 3.2.2.7. herein.

 “Class A Shares” means shares granted to certain individuals in exchange for said individuals providing sweat equity on behalf of the Company as outlined in this Agreement.

 “Class A Subgroups” means designated professional categories within Class A Shares, each subgroup contributing to a specific operational aspect of the Company.